chenkianwee/project-automated/index.md

 intro_image: "images/illustrations/blank.svg"
 intro_image_absolute: true
 intro_image_hide_on_mobile: true
-show_call_box: true
+show_call_box: false
 ---

 # Project-Automated

-Automating tasks in Architecture Design, Engineering Design, Construction and Operation of Buildings.
-We can automate or teach you how to automate all the repetitive tasks so you can focus on solving the real problem!
+Automating tasks in Architecture Design, Engineering Design, Construction and Building Operations (**AECO**).
+Automate all the repetitive tasks so you can focus on solving the real problem!